wllfaria/ledger.nvim/README.md

 ## Motivation

-I'm adept to plain-text accounting, and I use ledger to keep track of my finances, but I've been wanting some better neovim integration for ledger files for a while.

-This project intends to leverage tree-sitter to get completions, snippets and other cool features I've missed.

-This is a personal side project, so updates might be a little slow.

 I’m a big fan of plain-text accounting and use Ledger to track my finances.
 However, I’ve been wanting better Neovim integration for Ledger files for some time.